-The information required by this Item 2 pursuant to Item 303 of Regulation S-K is contained within the section titled "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations" in the Form 10-K and within the section titled "Part I - Item 2. - Management's Discussion and Analysis of Financial Conditions and Results of Operations" in the Form 10-Q, which are incorporated herein by reference.
+The information required by this Item 2 pursuant to Item 303 of Regulation S-K is contained within the section titled "Part II - Item 7. - Management's Discussion and Analysis of Financial Conditions and Results of Operations." in the Form 10-K, which is incorporated herein by reference.